Travel & Housing Letters

 The purchase of this service provides you with the following ESA evaluation:

-Assessment by a licensed mental health professional who resides in your state.
+Assessment by a licensed mental health professional.

 Upon qualification, you will receive the ESA letter within 48 business hours.